-Rustic materials are great all year round but become especially important during cooler temperates as they instantly warm up a home by bringing the outside in.
-Natural wood, tree branches, thick woven baskets and natural stone all work together to create a home for the holidays.
+Rustic materials are perfect all year round but become especially important during cooler temperatures as they instantly warm up a home by bringing the outside indoors.
+Natural wood, tree branches, logs, dried botanicals, stems, and natural stone all work together to create a home for the holidays.

-Throw pillows can effortlessly change the entire look of a living room or bedroom by adding a pop of color, texture, and pattern to the space.
-New throw pillows are the perfect way to breathe new life into a room and they are one of the best ways to elevate a house to a home.
+Throw pillows can effortlessly change the entire look of a living room or bedroom by adding a pop of color, texture, and pattern.
+New throw pillows are the perfect way to breathe new life into a room and are one of the best ways to elevate a house to a home.

 4. Fall Decor

 When you think about fall home decor a few items come to mind, such as pumpkins, gourds, festive wreaths, plaid patterned pillows and blankets, glowing candles, and cornstalks.
 Create a classic, woodsy look with birch logs.
 The creamy white tones of the birch bring warmth to your space in the wintertime.
 Choose thin, light branches or twigs and place in tall vases.
 For the floor or hearth area, use logs tied in natural jute cord.